-Public charter schools lead the state in enrolling the highest percentage of kindergarteners with personal-belief exemptions – 10.1 percent in 2013-14, according to new data from the California Department of Public Health.
-At private schools, 5.6 percent of kindergarteners received personal-belief exemptions, while 2.3 percent opted out at public schools.
+Public charter schools lead the state in enrolling the highest percentage of kindergartners with personal-belief exemptions – 10.1 percent in 2013-14, according to new data from the California Department of Public Health.
+At private schools, 5.6 percent of kindergartners received personal-belief exemptions, while 2.3 percent opted out at public schools.

 And those figures don’t include children attending 12,500 small home schools, defined as enrolling five or fewer students.
 The California Department of Education does not collect immunization data from those schools.

 If roughly 90 percent of a population is fully vaccinated, “herd immunity” helps keep at bay infectious diseases like rubella, which in the pre-vaccination era sparked an epidemic among pregnant women, causing 2,100 newborn deaths and nearly 17,000 infant cases of deafness, blindness or intellectual disability, according to the Centers for Disease Control and Prevention.
 For children and adults who have not been vaccinated

 , herd immunity protects them, too, along with newborns too young to be vaccinated, people whose immune systems have been compromised by chemotherapy or other factors, and the elderly.